HLVN-1/HLVN-Portfolio/README.md

 https://hlvn-portfolio.vercel.app/

-My hope is to earn my first stable web developer job through the skills showcased in building this website & the projects shared within it.
+My goal is to earn my first stable software engineer job through the skills showcased in building this website & the projects shared within it!

-Thanks for visiting!
+Thank you so much for visiting!